aschester/frib-e2sar/README.md

 - `run_evb_and_log.py` : Run NSCLDAQ EVB pipeline to build events from ordered data and write it to disk with the NSCLDAQ `eventlog`
 - `setup_evb.sh` : bash script to initialize the EVB and configure its clients.
 This script is called by `run_evb_and_log.py` and is generally not intended to be run standalone.
 Users may need to edit this script to match their particular source configuration.

+The intention is that the user can make copies of all the necessary workflow scripts and edit them as needed for their own purposes.
+The various run scripts import classes from `workflows.py` and `process_runner.py`, so either local copies of these files must exist in the same directory as the run script or their install location needs to be added to the Python path.

 The `run_reassemble_and_sort.py` script should be run first to create the ringbuffers needed by the EVB pipeline.
 Running `run_evb_and_log.py` will call the specified startup script to configure the EVB pipeline and wait for data.
 The data sources in the startup script are set by the user, similar to a `ReadoutCallouts.tcl` file; other EVB parameters can be set on via the command line.
 Both the `Reassembler`/`ddasSort` and the EVB pipe/`eventlog` applications will tell you when they are ready to receive data.
 A ready state for an infinite-duration reassembly process assuming NSCLDAQ 12 data from a DDAS system and the EJFAT load balancer looks like:

 #### run_reassemble_and_sort.py.py